 Ultimately, the course was designed to highlight the fact that change starts with persons and only then affects organizations: “Organizations do not transform … people do … and it starts with us as leaders”

 ACCELERATED LEADERSHIP TRAINING

-Description: This three-day module, led by Bassem Attar, is a journey to discover your natural leadership style and expand your ability to use other styles in different situations.
+This three-day module, led by Bassem Attar, was a journey to discover your natural leadership style and expand your ability to use other styles in different situations.
 Develop your “Emotional Intelligence” and your ability to understand, persuade & motivate others.
 Improve your management skills, and your ability to plan, organize, solve problems and get things done.
 Create a balanced workplace through the three human values of Power, Achievement, and Relationships.
 And achieve results by managing your team, delegating effectively, and setting measurable objectives.

 Lead trainer: Bassem Attar